-OHB with the ESA Small GEO satellite has 4 Hall Effect thrusters, SPT-100,

-NEOSAT has Hall Effect Thrusters SPT-140 for NSSK and orbit raising operations.

-ELECTRA will have EP for station keeping and ORBIT RAISING manoeuvres.
+- 2. Small GEO satellite has 4 Hall Effect thrusters, SPT-100, - 3.
+NEOSAT and ELECTRA will have EP for station keeping and ORBIT RAISING manoeuvres.
 FULL EP SPACECRAFT (PPS5000).
-Astrium and Thales will use the HET technology in Eurostar and Spacebus platforms.
+Airbus and Thales will use the HET technology in Eurostar and Spacebus platforms.